yilmazdoga/lifting-2d-stylegan-for-3d-aware-face-generation/README.md

 ```sh
 python tools/generate_images.py /path/to/the/checkpoint --output_dir your/output/dir
 ```
-Make sure the checkpoint file and its `config.py` file are under the same folder.

 ### Sampling random faces (using same latent vector)
 You can generate random samples from 2 different LiftedGANs (whit same latent vector) by running: